TharushiNavodya2000/MAD-Project_OUTLIERS/README.md

 •	Database – Firebase <br/>
 •	Platform – Android <br/>
 #### Testing Methods
-Use different test case and identify the issues in out application
+Use different test case and identify the issues in our application
 #### Integration Methods
 GitHub will be our go-to option as we are provided with free access to all features with our student accounts.